bramboe/stagg-ekg-plus-ha/README.md

 ## Add the integration
 1) Settings → Devices & Services → Add Integration → search “Fellow Stagg EKG Pro (HTTP CLI)”.
+2) A network scan runs automatically.
+When it finishes, a **notification** appears with the result (found kettle(s) or “No kettle found” and which subnets were scanned).
-2) Enter your kettle’s base URL, e.g. `http://192.168.1.32` (the `/cli` suffix is appended automatically).
+3) If no kettle was found, enter your kettle’s base URL manually, e.g. `http://192.168.1.32` (the `/cli` suffix is appended automatically).
-3) Save.
+4) Save.

-## HomeKit: Off + Heat in the Home app

-The kettle is exposed as a climate (thermostat) entity with Heat and Off.
-HomeKit's thermostat profile supports both, so in the Home app you get both in the same control (no separate Power switch or core patch needed).
+**Logs:** Integration messages appear in the **Home Assistant core log**, not in Supervisor logs.
+Open **Developer tools → Logs** (or Settings → System → Logs) and look at the main log stream.
+To enable debug, add to `configuration.yaml`:
+`logger: { default: info, logs: { custom_components.fellow_stagg: debug } }`
+then restart HA.

 ## Notes
 - Kettle firmware must support the HTTP CLI (`setstate`, `setsetting settempr`).
 - Polling interval defaults to 5s.
-- Entities: power switch, target temp number, climate (water heater) with Heat/Off, and sensors for power/hold/current/target temperature.
+- Entities: power switch, target temp number, water heater, and sensors for power/hold/current/target temperature.
 - Units are inferred from the CLI output (`tempr`, `temprT`, `S_Heat/S_Hold/S_Off`).
 # Stagg EKG+ Home Assistant Integration